skip to content

 From the Department of Physics

 The MPhil in Data Intensive Science is a 10-month cross-departmental programme in the School of the Physical Sciences which aims to provide education of the highest quality at the master’s level.
-The programme covers the full range of skills required for modern data-driven science from the fields of machine learning and AI, statistical data analysis, and research computing.
+The programme covers the full range of skills required for modern data-driven science.
+The course covers material from the fields of machine learning and AI, statistical data analysis, research and high performance computing, and the application of these topics to scientific research frontiers; primarily in Astronomy, Cosmology and Particle Physics.

 The course structure has been designed in collaboration with our leading researchers and industrial partners to provide students with the theoretical knowledge, practical experience, and transferable skills required to undertake world-leading data-intensive scientific research.
 Students will gain the broad set of skills required for scientific data analysis, covering traditional statistical techniques as well as modern machine learning approaches.
 Both the theoretical underpinnings and practical implementation of these techniques will be taught, with the later aspect including training on software development best practice and the principles of Open Science.
 The course also aims to provide students with direct experience applying these methods to current research problems in specific scientific fields.
 Students who have completed the course will be equipped to undertake research on data-intensive scientific projects.
 Beyond academic disciplines, students will be well prepared for a career as a data science professional in a broad range of commercial sectors.